adamranieri/GCP-ACE/Storage/CloudStorage.md

 # GCS Google Cloud Storage
 - Primary service for storing files/**objects**
     - Analogous to S3 for AWS
+    - Objects are atomic units.
+It does cannot edit or read just part of an object
+    - objects can be versioned
+        - Lastest version is called the live version
 - **Buckets** are a collection of objects
 - Bucket names must be gloablly unique
 - Files are private by default